-Three Top Climbers Presumed Dead After Avalanche In Canada
+3 Top Climbers Presumed Dead After Avalanche In Canada

 Three of the world's most elite climbers are missing and presumed dead by park officials after an avalanche in Alberta, Canada.